yuanqing/t/README.md

 reverse1.out  reverse2.out  reverse3.out
 ```

+- The name of the source file must correspond to the driver program.
+So, if your main program is in the class `Reverse`, your source file must be named `Reverse.java`.
+- Input files go in a directory named `input`, and have the `.in` extension.
+Expected output files go in a directory named `output`, and have the `.out` extension.
+Each input file must have a corresponding expected output file.
+Input and output files must be numbered starting from 1.

-In this example, [`Reverse.java`](https://github.com/yuanqing/t/blob/master/example/Reverse.java) is a program that reads lines from `stdin`, reverses the characters of each line, and prints the result to `stdout`.
+Note that in our example, [`Reverse.java`](https://github.com/yuanqing/t/blob/master/example/Reverse.java) is a program that reads lines from `stdin`, reverses the characters of each line, and prints the result to `stdout`.

 ### Feeding the program an input